-Robinhood is a US zero-fee discount broker established in 2013.
+Robinhood is a US-based, zero-fee discount broker established in 2013.
 The company is regulated by top-tier financial authorities, such as the US Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

 We selected Robinhood as Best broker for beginners for 2020, based on an in-depth analysis of 57 online brokers that included testing their live accounts.
 Check out the complete list of winners.